leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Facebook
 * Medium: Text
-* Annotation process: 2 expert annotators.
-A 'consensus' annotation is computed.
-* Annotation agreement: Cohens Kappa = 0.78, 0.73 and 068 across the 3 pages - only calculated on posts which at least one annotator annotated as offensive
 * Reference: Bretschneider, U. and Peters, R., 2017.
 Detecting Offensive Statements towards Foreigners in Social Media.
 In: Proceedings of the 50th Hawaii International Conference on System Sciences.

 __38. GermEval 2018__